Eliot read this poem -- "some light satirical stuff" (as he wrote his mother

 omdat hij' s nachts uit jagen moet;

-de Kerk, die God vertrouwen mag,
+die God vertrouwen mag,

 kan slapen terwijl zij zich voedt.